DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc P - Ravenloft Heist.md

 > [!combat]- **Balancing the Socialite**
 > Due to the phase mechanic, this combat encounter is a series of two consecutive **bruising** combat encounters against a party of five 7th-level players, a CR 2 ally (Ireena Kolyana), and a CR 4 ally (Ezmerelda d’Avenir), and will consume approximately 30% of their total maximum hit points per phase (for a total of 60% of their maximum hit points).
 For parties of smaller or larger sizes, modify the encounter as follows:
 > * **Three Players**.
-Reduce the number of wights to one visible wight by Anastrsya's side, and one hidden wight who emerges from the secret passage in Anastrasya’s second phase.
+Reduce the number of wights to one visible wight by Anastrasya's side, and one hidden wight who emerges from the secret passage in Anastrasya’s second phase.
 > * **Four Players**.
 Reduce the number of hidden wights to one.
 > * **Six Players**.
 Increase the number of visible wights to three.